krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 ### Implementation Based on a Linked List

-As shown in the figure below, we can consider the "head" and "tail" of a linked list as the "front" and "rear" of the queue, respectively.
+As shown in the figure below, we can consider the "head node" and "tail node" of a linked list as the "front" and "rear" of the queue, respectively.
 It is stipulated that nodes can only be added at the rear and removed at the front.

 === "LinkedListQueue"
     ![Implementing Queue with Linked List for Enqueue and Dequeue Operations](queue.assets/linkedlist_queue.png)